vonmecheln/fet/fet/examples/Greece/Pireus-difficult-warn/8th-highschool-readme.txt

-A difficult file, may take 20 minutes or even more (on an AMD Dual Core 4000+).
+A difficult file, may take 20 minutes or even more (on an AMD 64 dual core 4000+, openSuse GNU/Linux).

 You'll get some messages about ignored constraints and using not perfect constraints - if you pass the ignored constraints and select Yes (continue) for the message referring to not perfect constraints you'll be able to start the generation of a timetable.